rahulppatidar/Rp-woo-custom-logout-redirect/README.md

 * Not extra menu option, in the WordPress site.
 Just head over to Woocommerce > Custom logout

 ##Installation
-1. Upload `Login-and-Logout-Redirect` folder to your `/wp-content/plugins/` directory.
+1. Upload `Rp-woo-custom-logout-redirect` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin from Admin > Plugins menu.
 3. Once activated you should check with Woocommerce > Custom logout
 4. Insert URL for redirect on logout.